About GEICO Insurance Company

-You may be considering legal action against GEICO if you have purchased an insurance policy from the company, or if you have been injured in an accident with a driver who is insured by the company.
+You may be considering legal action against GEICO if you were injured in an accident and have an insurance policy from the company, or if you have been injured in an accident with a driver who is insured by the company.
 The insurance industry's business model is reliant on collecting cash from customers through premiums and deductibles and denying customers payment.

 If you or a loved one has been injured in an accident and they or the at-fault driver is a GEICO policyholder, it is important to understand typical settlement tactics that these companies often use to devalue injury victims' claims.
 Insurance companies are in business for profit, and one of the ways these corporations remain profitable is by minimizing the amount of money they pay out for valid personal injury claims.

 Insurance companies are notorious for stalling the release of settlement funds until the last possible second.
 It's a questionable practice used by a majority of insurance companies today because it keeps money in their pocket.
 Major insurance companies usually have access to tens of billions of dollars and, as is the case with banks, this money isn't liquid.
 It's invested to increase its profits.

 Insurance Settlement Tactics and Strategies